Club Members 2016/17

 Women's Football 2009/10

 The University of Birmingham Women’s football club have three BUCS teams and a development team, which offer the opportunity for students of all abilities to play football with us.
-The Women’s 1s last year competed in the BUCS North Premier League, and we also have two Futsal teams.
+Last year, the Women’s 1s and 2s competed in the BUCS Midlands 1A, and the 3s completed in the Midlands 3B.
+The 1s reached the BUCS trophy final, but it is yet to be plated.
+We also have two highly successful Futsal teams.

 We pride ourselves on being an inclusive club, with chances to volunteer in the community, referee and coach.
 We strive to provide a friendly and social environment which caters for all, future super league stars and recreational players alike.

 The University of Birmingham is dedicated to making football accessible to everyone, regardless of ability.
 As well as being a High-Performance Centre for women’s football, accredited by the FA, the club are also an FA Community Hub, which not only supports community programmes such as Disability Daycare sessions and Young Leaders, allowing for many opportunities for women to develop their coaching skills, but also encourages people into the game who may not have played before, at the grassroots level.

 How to get involved

 Taster session and/or trials information will be confirmed soon.
 Fees are:

 £90 for 4s

 Please note that on top of the club fee there is a £16 fee that covers personal accident insurance when training or competing for the University, access to free cross-training sessions such as circuits and yoga, as well as a contribution to the costs of affiliation to various national governing bodies.
 This fee is only payable once so if you did decide to join a second club then you would not need to pay a second fee.

 1st team- Midlands 1A